docker-hy/docker-hy.github.io/data/getting-started.md

 ### Grading

 Passing this course requires you to do the exercises for each part.
-This means every exercise, except one for each part.
+This means generally every exercise, but you are allowed to skip one non-mandatory exercise in each part.
 Some of the exercises are mandatory and can not be skipped.
 This course is worth 1-3 credits depending on the completed parts.
 Completing part 1 gives you 1 credit.
 Completing parts 1 and 2 is worth 2 credits.
 Completing all of the parts will grant you 3 credits.

 ### Learning objectives